How To Megasquirt Your 2nd Gen RX-7: Basic Tuning

 "Closure Speed" determines how quickly the Megasquirt should close the valve.
 By decreasing this setting, you cause the Megasquirt to act more quickly on its changes.
 Increase the number and the changes are made more gradually.
 "Startup Delay" is the number of milliseconds between when the engine has started and when the Megasquirt starts correcting the idle.

 Back in the "Idle Control" window, the "Dashpot Settings" are for the software dashpot which is designed to slow down the drop in engine speed when the engine is returning to an idle after the throttle snaps closed.
 If you have removed the mechanical dashpot during the throttle body mod, these settings can help prevent the engine from stalling on quick throttle closure.
 "TPS threshold" tells the Megasquirt when the throttle is closed enough to activate the dashpot function.
 "Idle Activation Adder" tells the Megasquirt how many RPM above the idle RPM the dashpot should be triggered at.
 For example, the idle speed in this writeup is set at 1000 RPM, so with an idle activation of 250RPM the dashpot function will be enabled at 1250 RPM.
 The "Dashpot Settle Time" is how long the Megasquirt will wait for the idle to settle down after the dashpot has been activate.
 Finally, the "Dashpot Adder" tells the Megasquirt how much to open the BAC to activate the dashpot.
 With a setting of zero, the dashpot function is disabled.
 To enable it, put in a low value of under 10.
 Rev the engine and allow the RPMs to settle.
 At 1200RPM the dashpot will be activated.
 What you are looking for is an almost unnoticeable pause as the tach falls.
-If the RPMs shoot up, you need less Dashpot Adder.
+If the RPMs shoot up, you need less Dash pot Adder.
 If there is absolutely no change, you need more.

-Idle PWM Warmup Settings For MS2 Users
+Closed Loop Idle Tuning For MS2 and MS3X/MS3-Pro Users

 Navigation